Anxiety Disorders And Sleep: How To Deal With Anxiety At Night

 The symptoms created by anxiety and stress can be particularly overwhelming at night and could include:

-• Nervous feelings or excessive thoughts
+• Nervous feelings or anxious thoughts

 • Increased heart rate